radocode/github-app/README.md

 ## Usage

-Finally, in order to run the project, you need to run the script inside the main folder:
+Finally, in order to run the project, you need to run the script inside the root folder:

 ```bash
 npm run start
 ```

+Keep the terminal open as it runs both backend and frontend development servers.

+To Open the app, just browse to localhost:4200

 ## Contributing